 How Can I Find Live Sound Technician Schools?

 Read about your formal training options for becoming a sound technician, including individual courses, certificate programs and associate's degree programs in fields like sound technology or audio engineering.
 Explore what you'd learn and what kind of hands-on training you'd gain in these programs.
 Review your options for continuing your sound technician education at the bachelor's degree level.
-Schools offering Biology degrees can also be found in these popular choices.

 Live sound technicians typically train through certificate, associate's or bachelor's degree programs.
 Some online options do exist.

 Where Do I Locate Live Sound Technician Schools?

 A great deal of your preparation to become a live sound technician can take place in the form of on-the-job training.
 With no prior experience, you may be able to obtain an entry-level position as an assistant to a sound engineer.
 In this job, you may start out as a glorified gofer, but you learn by experience as your duties increase.
 However, the U.S. Bureau of Labor Statistics (BLS) notes that it's advisable for you to get some sort of formal training.

 There are private, for-profit studio schools, institutes or audio schools that specialize exclusively in sound engineering.
 As of 2011, the National Center for Education Statistics (NCES) listed over 100 traditional 2- and 4-year institutions that offer programs in the field of recording arts technology.
 Courses and programs are generally presented through an institution's school or department of arts and sciences or music.